adaltas/esgf-2020-fall-bigdata/modules/09.devops/lab.md

 ## 3. Document the project

 1. Create the `README.md` file under the root folder (`my-devops-project`).
 The file uses the [Markdown syntax](https://www.markdownguide.org/basic-syntax/) which is widely used in IT projects documentation.
-Developers love it for the clarity and simplicity!
+Developers love it for clarity and simplicity!

 You can refer to [this documentation](https://www.makeareadme.com/) to learn more about README files.